PragyaS-cyber/C-Basics/README.md

 # C-Basics
-this file contains some of my cpp programs
+this file contains some of my cpp programs.